 Looking at the tree in Figure 5.1, we can begin to become familiar with some of the terminology of decision trees.
 Because there are two levels of decisions being made, based on cloud conditions at the first level, and temperature at the second level, we say that this decision tree has a depth of two.
 Here, both nodes at the second level are temperature-based decisions, but the kinds of decisions could be different within a level; for example, if we were to base our decision on whether or not it was raining, in the case that it was not sunny.

 In the context of machine learning, the quantities that are used to make decisions at the nodes (in other words, to split the nodes) are the features.
-The features in the example in Figure 5.1 are a binary categorical feature for whether it's sunny, and a continuous feature of temperature.
+The features in the example in Figure 5.1 are a binary categorical feature for whether it's sunny, and a continuous feature for temperature.
 While we have only illustrated each feature being used once in a given branch of the tree, the same feature could be used multiple times in a branch.
 For example, if we were to go outside on a sunny day of at least 10 °C, but not if it were more than 40 °C – that's too hot!
-In this case, node 4 of Figure 5.1 would be split on the condition "Is the temperature at least 40 °C?", where "stay in" is the outcome if the answer is "yes", but "go outside" is the outcome if the answer is "no", meaning that the temperature is between 10 °C and 40 °C. Decision trees are, therefore, able to capture non-linear effects of the features, as opposed to a linear relationship which would assume that the hotter it was, the more likely we would be to go outside.
+In this case, node 4 of Figure 5.1 would be split on the condition "Is the temperature greater than 40 °C?", where "stay in" is the outcome if the answer is "yes", but "go outside" is the outcome if the answer is "no", meaning that the temperature is between 10 °C and 40 °C. Decision trees are therefore able to capture non-linear effects of the features, as opposed to a linear relationship which might assume that the hotter it was, the more likely we would be to go outside, regardless of how hot it was.

 Consider the way that trees are typically represented, such as in Figure 5.1.
 The branches grow downward based on the binary decisions that can split the nodes into two more nodes.
 These binary decisions can be thought of as "if, then" rules.
 That is, if a certain criterion is met, do this, otherwise, do something else.
 The decision being made in our example tree is analogous to the concept of the response variable in machine learning.
 If we made a decision tree for the case study problem of credit default, the decisions would instead be predictions of the binary response values, which are "this account defaults" or "this account doesn't default".
 A tree that answers a binary yes/no type of question is a classification tree.
 However, decision trees are quite versatile and can also be used for multiclass classification and regression.

 The terminal nodes at the bottom of the tree are called leaves or leaf nodes.
 In our example, the leaves are the final decisions of whether to go outside or stay in.
-There are four leaves on our tree, although you can imagine that if the tree only had a depth of one, where we made our decision based only on cloud conditions, there would be two leaves; and nodes 2 and 3 in Figure 5.1 would be leaf nodes with "go outside" and "stay in" as the decisions, for example.
+There are four leaves on our tree, although you can imagine that if the tree only had a depth of one, where we made our decision based only on cloud conditions, there would be two leaves; and nodes 2 and 3 in Figure 5.1 would be leaf nodes with "go outside" and "stay in" as the decisions.